 - Campus Ministry and Student Leaders have designed a card (poster) representing our love and prayers for the people of the Bahamas which our STU students, faculty, and staff can sign.
 It is located in the Campus Ministry office of Dooner Hall, 1st floor.

 - Maria Garavito-Bedoya, the University Counselor and Director of Health Services, is available to assist our Bahamian students and others in our campus community affected by the hurricane or its aftermath.
-For more information about student support, please contact Maria directly, Richard McNab, or one of the team members in Student Affairs.
+For more information about student support, please contact Maria directly, Matthew Roche, or one of the team members in Student Affairs.

 As the days and weeks progress, we will be in touch with Catholic Charities Miami and the Archdiocese to see how St. Thomas can further stand in solidarity with the people of the Bahamas and lend our help, as needed.
 We will post updates here on additional opportunities as they present themselves.
 Thank you for your willingness to share your time, talents, and treasure, and for the prayers and support you so generously give to our students and their families!